 “By the time I was within a mile of my home the water was to my waist.
 I could tell the water was starting to recede because automobiles that had been flooded showed debris on their hoods.”

 On returning to Yuba City early the next morning, he discovered that a levee had breached the Feather River near its confluence with the Yuba.
 A 20-foot wall of water had surged into the south end of Yuba City, knocking homes off their foundations.
 Britzman parked his car and started wading through water toward his home.
 National Guardsmen or soldiers armed with rifles were patrolling the town, with orders to shoot looters on sight.
-Britzman was wearing old fatigues he had retained from a stint in the Army, and was left unmolested by the troops.
+Britzman was wearing a khaki shirt with seargent stripes he had retained from a stint in the Army, and was left unmolested by the troops.